argoproj/argo-helm/charts/argo-cd/README.md

 ### 6.0.0

-This version contains major refactoring and consolidation of all configuration options that were scattered on multiple places under `configs` section.
-Please revise your values.yaml and align your configuration to newly introduced config sections.
+This version contains **major** refactoring that consolidates all the components and configs for the sake of ease of use and further maintainability.
+Plase review thoroughly new [values.yaml] structure to align your configuration during the upgrade.

 Config categories:
   - cm - General Argo CD config